Brittany Byrnes: Personal life

 Byrnes was born in Australia and trained in all aspects of dance at the Bradshaw Dancers Performing Arts Academy from the age of four.
-She attended Terra Sancta College in Quakers Hill, a suburb of Sydney, during her high school years.
+She attended Terra Sancta College in Quakers Hill, a suburb of Sydney, during her high-school years.

-She has been acting since she was seven, when she played her first role in the movie Babe.
+Byrnes has been acting since she was seven, when she played her first role in the movie Babe.
 She was later given a lead role in the TV movie When Good Ghouls Go Bad.
 One of her latest roles was Charlotte Watsford on Network Ten's H2O: Just Add Water.

 Acting career

 Byrnes' first theatrical role was in Babe, where she played the Hoggetts' spoiled granddaughter.
-She has since appeared in films such as Little Oberon, Mermaids and Swimming Upstream.
-Byrnes has also been in a number of television shows, including BeastMaster, All Saints and the second season of the Australian show H2O: Just Add Water as the new girl, Charlotte Watsford.
+She has since appeared in films such as Little Oberon, Mermaids, and Swimming Upstream.
+Byrnes has also been in a number of television shows, including BeastMaster, All Saints, and the second season of the Australian show H2O: Just Add Water as the new girl, Charlotte Watsford.

-In 2005, Brittany was nominated for an AFI Award (The Young Actor's Award) for her performance in Little Oberon.
-In 2008, she was nominated again for an AFI Award (Best Supporting Actress in a television drama) for her performance in H2O: Just Add Water.
+In 2005, Brittany was nominated for an AFI Award (the Young Actor's Award) for her performance in Little Oberon.
+In 2008, she was nominated again for an AFI Award (Best Supporting Actress in a Television Drama) for her performance in H2O: Just Add Water.